March 22nd - 26th

 I’ve never used Hubs or any 3D virtual world.
 Will this be hard to use?

-We have created a tutorial room to help people with all levels of experience get comfortable with Hubs.
+We have created a set of tutorial rooms to help people with all levels of experience get comfortable with Hubs.
 We will also be happy to answer questions, and help you learn how to use the environment effectively.

-If you visit hubs.mozilla.com, you can also create a room and experiment on your own to learn the controls and see what’s possible.
+If you visit hubs.mozilla.com now, you can create a room and experiment on your own to learn the controls and see what’s possible.
 The Hubs Wiki https://github.com/mozilla/hubs/wiki has overviews of the controls and capabilities of hubs, how to use it on desktops or in VR, and other tips on making the Hubs experience enjoyable.

 Where can I find the Hubs links?

 The main https://hubs.ieeevr.online server will list all the rooms on the front page.
-You must be logged into the email account you used to register for IEEE VR to access the rooms.
+You must be logged into the site with the email account you used to register for IEEE VR to access the rooms.